jverzani/JGUI.jl/examples/containers.md

 purposes, but it also illustrates how we can connect components to make the user experience a bit easier.

-This works best with `Tk` for now, though there is no compelling reason that this will always be the case.
+For now, we demonstrate with `Tk`:
 ```
 ENV["Tk"] = true
 using JGUI
 ```

 A `storeview` widget shows records as rows.
-A record is nothing more than an instance composite type.
-This ensures that each column in the storeview has the same type of data, similar to a data frame.
-In this example, we don't pull in the `DataFrame` class, rather we create a rather inefficient means to hold a factor (as it keeps the levels in the record):
+A record is nothing more than an instance of some composite type.
+This ensures that each column in the store view has the same type of data, similar to a data frame.
+One type we want, is a factor type, where a value is chosen from a given set of levels.
+In this example, we don't pull in the `DataFrame` class, rather we create a rather inefficient means to hold a factor (as each instance keeps the levels):

 ```
 if !isdefined(:Factor)